SAP-samples/teched2025-DA261/exercises/ex1/README.md

 ## Exercise 1.2 Outlier analysis using Isolation Forests
 ### Step 3: Execute basic outlier analysis using Isolation Forest
 In __Step 3__ of this exercise,
-- you will learn how to perform and outlier analysis using the Isolation Forest-method from the Predictive Analysis Library (PAL)
+- you will learn how to execute an outlier analysis using the Isolation Forest-method from the Predictive Analysis Library (PAL)
   ![](/exercises/ex1/images/ex1.2-S3-if.png)
 - review the outlier analysis results in tables and graphics
   ![](/exercises/ex1/images/ex1.2-S3-if-res-tab.png)
   ![](/exercises/ex1/images/ex1.2-S3-if-res-plot.png)
-- and have learned how to inspect the generated and executed SQL code statements
+- and have learned how to inspect the generated and executed SQL statements
   ![](/exercises/ex1/images/ex1.2-S3-if-SQL.png)

 ### Step 4: Add shapley explanations to Isolation Forest outlier predictions
 In __Step 4__ of this exercise,
-- you will learn how to apply SHAPley Additive Explanation with the outlier predictions, thus being able to provide insights with the predictions, on why a datapoint has been classified as outlier by the model
+- you will learn how to apply __AI explainability__ using __SHAPley Additive Explanations__ with the outlier predictions, thus being able to provide transparency with the outlier predictions, on why a datapoint has been classified as an outlier by the isolation forest model
   ![](/exercises/ex1/images/ex1.2-S4-if_shap.png)

-- will have generated SHAPley explainer summary plots, illustrating features relative impact on outlier classification at overall model's level
+- will have generated AI explainability __summary plots__ SHAPley explainer , illustrating each features relative impact within the overall isolation forest outlier detection model.
   ![](/exercises/ex1/images/ex1.2-S4-if_shap_summary.png)